 Our Land and Water governance group chair Hōne McGregor says: “Pūhoro enables rangatahi Māori to meaningfully engage in science and explore their current and future contribution to the science community, with Māori-led research, as Māori scientists equipped with a Māori world view.”

-As we continue to work together with the incredible team and partners of the Our Land and Water National Science Challenge, we look forward to further realising the potential of our rangatahi and continuing to build a generation of Māori scientists equipped and ready to solve the challenges and achieve the aspirations for our whenua and our wai in Aotearoa.
+As we continue to work together with the incredible team and partners of the Our Land and Water National Science Challenge, we look forward to further realising the potential of our rangatahi and continuing to build a generation of Māori scientists equipped and ready to solve challenges and create positive change for our whenua and our wai in Aotearoa.